TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 Companies related by common ownership or control.
 They can be Financial and nonfinancial companies.

 *   Our affiliates include companies that utilize the names Bank of America.
 Banc of America.
 U.S. Trust.
-LandSafe or Merrill Lynch name, financial companies such as General Fidelity Life Insurance Company.
+LandSafe or Merrill Lynch, financial companies such as General Fidelity Life Insurance Company.

 Nonaffiliates